jackiegatwiri/Triangle/README.md

 8
 5
 True <br>
-The sum of two sides is less than or equal to the the third side 3
+The sum of two sides is less than or equal to the the third side, 3
 3
 10